earthnuker/ScrapHacks/ScrapHacks/README.md

 mkdir build
 cd build
 cmake -G"NMake Makefiles" ..
+mkdir bin
+cd bin
-cmake --build . --target install
+cmake --build .. --target install
 ```

 this will drop the compiled files into `./build/bin`

+## Usage

+- create a `lib` folder next to `Scrapland.exe`
+- copy `ScrapHack.pyd` into said folder
+- open the ingame console (Ctrl+^)
+- type `import ScrapHack`
+- Done!

+## Notes

-(this has only been tested with a (cracked/deobfuscated) `Scrap.exe` v1.0 with a SHA1 checksum of `d2dde960e8eca69d60c2e39a439088b75f0c89fa`, other version might crash if the memory offsets don't match)
+(this has only been tested with a (cracked/de-obfuscated) `Scrap.exe` v1.0 with a SHA1 checksum of `d2dde960e8eca69d60c2e39a439088b75f0c89fa`, other version might crash if the memory offsets don't match)

-## TODO

-- Injector-less version (patch Scrap.exe to load DLL)